IDMEFv2/Concerto-SIEM/README.md

 ```
 When done you should be able to connect to the "Alerts" view and see your alert.
 Make sure to configure the viewing period in the control menu if your alert is "old".

-## Manually send logs to your prototype
+## Manually send logs to Concerto with netcat

 For example, to send a log entry indicating a failed SSH login:
 ```